shinexdxd/mommy/README.md

 Uptime

-    clearuptime - Clear an uptime from the database.
-Example: clearuptime dating listcontexts - List uptime contexts.
-(Aliases: uptimes, viewuptimes, getuptimes, getalluptimes, alluptimes) resetuptimes - Admin usage: Reset all uptime contexts. setuptime - Reply to a message with setuptime [context name] to set an uptime context.
-Example: setuptime dating uptime - Call uptime for a context.
-Example: uptime dating
+    clearuptime - clear an uptime from the database.
+Example: clearuptime dating listcontexts - list uptime contexts.
+(Aliases: uptimes, viewuptimes, getuptimes, getalluptimes, alluptimes) resetuptimes - admin usage: Reset all uptime contexts. setuptime - reply to a message with setuptime [context name] to set an uptime context.
+Example: setuptime dating uptime - call uptime for a context. example: uptime dating

 Memories

-    Emote React - React to a message to save its content to separate memory channel(s).
+    emote react - React to a message to save its content to separate memory channel(s).

 Role Reactions

-    Simple role reaction functionality for consent-channels (see config/config.json for configuration).
+    simple role reaction functionality for consent-channels (see config/config.json for configuration).